aryehof/dart-event/README.md

 ## Requesting Features and Reporting Bugs

-Please file feature requests and bugs at the [issue tracker][tracker].
+Please add feature requests and report bugs at the [issue tracker][tracker].

-## See also for Flutter

-[EventSubscriber][eventsubscriber] - A Flutter Widget that can subscribe to an `Event` with optional arguments.

-This is a Flutter widget that _rebuilds_ when an `Event` occurs.

 ## Dependencies